hashicorp/terraform-provider-google/website/docs/getting_started.html.markdown

 ```

 ~> Note: Don't use `terraform apply` quite yet!
 You still need to add GCP
-credentials below.
+credentials.
 If you want to try out provisioning your VM instance before
 continuing, follow the instructions in the "Adding credentials" section below.

 ## Connecting to a VPC network